 - Third Summer Required Courses (5 courses, 10 quarter hours)

-- SOCW 865 - Senior Seminar in Clinical Social Work Theory and Practice: Uses of Self in Intersubjective Practice, 867 - Research Focused Independent Study II, 868 - The Science of Psychotherapy Practice with Adult Patients, 870 - Dissertation Design Seminar & 873 - Perspectives of Social Work Education: Focus on Andragogy
+- SOCW 865 - Senior Seminar in Clinical Social Work Theory and Practice: Uses of Self in Intersubjective Practice, 867 - Research Focused Independent Study II, 868 - The Science of Clinical Practice for Social Workers, 870 - Dissertation Design Seminar & 873 - Perspectives of Social Work Education: Focus on Andragogy

 - Optional Third Summer Courses (5 courses, 11 quarter hours)

 - SOCW 832 - Perspectives on Social Work Education: Supervision, Faculty Field Advising and Consultation, 864 - Perspectives on Teaching & Learning in Social Work Education, 877 - Research Focused Independent Study III, 878 - Capstone course: Integrating Psychoanalytic Theory, Research and Clinical Practice & 879 - Advanced Quantitative Data Analysis